 An example of a technique that allows both three-dimensional imaging and highresolution is optical coherence tomography.
 The technique is free of danger for the patient or specimen, allows a depth of a few millimetres in animal or human tissue, and allows resolutions down to 500 nm.
 Modern systems allow imaging of 10 GVoxel/s and more, so that films of biological processes can be produced in vivo, such as the blood flow in a human finger.
 Using the Doppler effect, the direction of the blood flow can also be determined.
-Another fascinating example is given in Figure 133.
-OCT is commonly THE STORY OF THE BRAIN 271
+Another fascinating example is given in Figure 135.
+OCT is commonly used in ophthalmology; OCT is also being researched for applications in dermatology.
+Endoscopic OCT, i.e., performing OCT through a small catheter inserted into the human body, will become an important tool in oncology and cardiology in the near future.
+OCT is also being used in material research to image turbid media or to produce topographic profiles.